Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

 will assembly perfectly with each other.

 #.
 Open Blender and click on *File* located in the header of the Info editor again,
-   choose *Open Recent* and the file we saved for this exercise.
+   choose *Open Recent* and the file you saved for this exercise.
    All of the things will be placed exactly the way you saved before.
-   Choose the last saved blend-file; in the last exercise, we gave it the name *Screw Spring Example.blend*.
+   Choose the last saved blend-file; in the last exercise, you gave it the name "screw spring example.blend".
 #.
 Press the shortcut :kbd:`A` to de-select all vertices.
 #.
 Press the shortcut :kbd:`B`, and Blender will change the cursor; you are now in border selection mode.
 #.
 Open a box that selects all of the circle vertices except
-   the two vertices we used to create the height of the extrusions in the last example.
+   the two vertices you used to create the height of the extrusions in the last example.
 #.
 Use the shortcut :kbd:`X` to delete them.
 #.
 Press the shortcut :kbd:`A` to select the remaining vertices.
 #.
 Press the shortcut :kbd:`W`, and select :menuselection:`Specials --> Subdivide`.
 #.
 Now, click with the :kbd:`RMB` on the middle vertex.
 #.
 Grab this vertex using the shortcut :kbd:`G X Minus 1` and :kbd:`Return`.
    See Fig. :ref:`fig-mesh-screw-spindle`.
 #.
-At this point, we will save this blend-file to recycle the generated Screw for another exercise;
+At this point, you can save this blend-file to recycle the generated Screw for another exercise;
    click with :kbd:`LMB` on *File* --
    it is in the header of the Info editor (at the top left side), and choose *Save as*.
-   Our suggestion is to name it *Screw Hardware Example.blend* and click on *Save as Blender File*.
-   You can also use the shortcut :kbd:`Shift-Ctrl-S` to open the File Browser in order to save your blend-file.
+   You can name it e.g. "screw hardware example.blend".
 #.
 Press shortcut :kbd:`A` twice to de-select and select all vertices again.
 #.
 Now press Screw.
 #.
 Change Steps and Turns as you like.